Skip to content

 Parallax Introvert

-Image by Gregory Varano Parallax Introvert, 2020.
+Parallax Introvert, 2020.
 Aluminum, steel.
 96″w x 72″h x 24″d.
-Parallax Introvert encourages us to contemplate our limited human capacity to comprehend multiple perspectives at once and to open up to broader ways of seeing ourselves and others.
-The definition of a parallax is “the effect whereby the position or direction […]Read Post ›
+I’d like to express my appreciation to Oak Bay Arts Alive and BC Arts Council for their involvement in this project.
+Image by Gregory Varano Parallax Introvert encourages us to contemplate our limited human capacity to comprehend multiple perspectives at once and to open up […]Read Post ›

 Selbstzerstorung